chronosphereio/calyptia-go-repo-template/README.md

 This is a GitHub repository template for Golang projects.

-1. CI
+1.CI

 - golangci-lint

 - codecov

 - codeQL

-2. Release
+2.Release

 - goreleaser

-3. Dependabot
+3.Dependabot

 - gomod

 - github actions

 It also contains templates for:

-1. Issues
+1.Issues

-2. Pull requests
+2.Pull requests

-3. Feature requests
+3.Feature requests

 ## Usage

-1. Use the infra repository [Calyptia Infra](https://github.com/calyptia/infra/blob/master/terraform/github.tf#L134), add your new repository with the template set to use `calyptia/go-repo-template`.
+1.Use the infra repository [Calyptia Infra](https://github.com/calyptia/infra/blob/master/terraform/github.tf#L134),
+add your new repository with the template set to use `calyptia/go-repo-template`.

-2. Sign up on [Codecov](https://codecov.io/) and configure [Codecov GitHub Application](https://github.com/apps/codecov) for all repositories.
+2.Sign up on [Codecov](https://codecov.io/) and configure [Codecov GitHub Application](https://github.com/apps/codecov)
+for all repositories.

-3. Use the infra repository [Calyptia Infra](https://github.com/calyptia/infra/blob/master/terraform/github.tf#L134), add your new repository with the template set to use `calyptia/go-repo-template`.
+3.Use the infra repository [Calyptia Infra](https://github.com/calyptia/infra/blob/master/terraform/github.tf#L134),
+add your new repository with the template set to use `calyptia/go-repo-template`.

-4. Replace all occurrences of `calyptia/go-repo-template` to `calyptia/repo_name`
+4.Replace all occurrences of `calyptia/go-repo-template` to `calyptia/repo_name`
 on all files.

-5. Update the following files:
+5.Update the following files:

    -[README.md](README.md)